 - You send your MailChimp Campaign with a link to your form to a list of email addresses

-- When recipients click the link to visit the form, the Goal is counted and the recipient is removed from the list segment
+- When recipients click the link to visit the form, submitting the form records a value to the subscriber at MailChimp

-- After a set period of time, the reminders are sent to all remaining subscribers
+- After a set period of time, the reminders are sent to all subscribers without the value